 Folinic acid, also known as leucovorin, is a medication used to decrease the toxic effects of methotrexate and pyrimethamine.
 It is also used in combination with 5-fluorouracil to treat colorectal cancer and pancreatic cancer, and may be used to treat folate deficiency, anemia, and methanol poisoning.
 It is taken by mouth, injection into a muscle, or injection into a vein.
+Better known as 5-formyltetrahydrofolate in biochemistry, it is a natural form of folate, albeit with no clear function.

 “6.2 hours”